Other methods & multipliers for valuation

 Average or normalized profit

 Let us say last year, the profits were good for the company, so you would obviously want to highlight these numbers in front of the buyers.
 But you need to know that the buyers would want the average profit calculation that was generated in the last few years, as they would want to know what they would get for the long term after buying the business.

 That is not all in a profit multiplier.
 There are many more types of valuations methods and processes attached to it.
 For many companies out there, it is better to make the corrections needed in the profit multiplier calculation, like the Earnings Before Interest and Tax (EBIT).

-The EBIT is the adjusted profit that the business makes before the effect of interest and tax is included.
 This is one of the types of valuations methods that is used when a company is sold or valued based on the the surplus cash removed from the balance and debts.
 It gives a demonstration of the earnings of the business that is without the destabilizing impact of surplus cash balance or debt.